Amendments

 Please provide both tracked and clean copies of all documents to facilitate IRB review, including protocols, informed consents, IBs, and other participant facing materials.
 The IRB strongly prefers that teams utilize the Track Changes feature in the Review menu in Microsoft Word.

 *Note: If a Sponsor declines to provide a tracked document, please note this in the summary.
-Further summary/explanation of revisions may be required by the IRB in order to process the modification.
+Further summary/explanation of revisions may be required by the IRB in order to process the amendment.

 Summary of the Proposed Changes

-A Summary of Changes is also required for all modifications that are not solely personnel changes.
+A Summary of Changes is also required for all amendments that are not solely personnel changes.

-- A Summary of Changes may be provided in the modification form (above) for simpler amendments or in a separate document for more complex amendments.
+• A Summary of Changes may be provided in a separate document for all amendments.
 If the summary of changes does not adequately detail the changes as well as the rationale for proposed changes, the IRB will return your submission.

 Summary of Changes Template